Nmurphy4415/content-ops-starter/content/pages/index.md

         title: Weight-loss and nutrition guidance
         subtitle: Custom meal plans
         text: >
-          Drop the fad diets and learn proper macronutrient management techniques to lose weight and keep it off for good.
+          Drop the fad diets and learn proper macronutrient management to lose weight and keep it off for good.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark